akzReekoh/mandrill-connector/README.md

 This plugin sends emails/notifications based on devices' data connected to the Reekoh Instance via Mandrill.

 ## Configuration
-To configure this plugin, a Mandrill account is needed to provide the an API Key.
+To configure this plugin, a Mandrill account is needed to provide an API Key.

 Other Parameters: